Cleaning agent: Toilet cleaners / hygiene / deodorant products

-Toilet bowl cleaning often is aimed at removal of calcium carbonate deposits, which are attacked by acids.
+Toilet bowl cleaning is often aimed at the removal of calcium carbonate deposits, which are attacked by acids.
 Powdered cleaners contain acids that come in the form of solid salts, such as sodium hydrogen sulfate.
 Liquid toilet bowl cleaners contain other acids, typically dilute hydrochloric, phosphoric, or formic acids.
 These convert the calcium carbonate into salts that are soluble in water or are easily rinsed away.

 Metal cleaners

 Metal cleaners are used for cleaning stainless steel sinks, faucets, metal trim, silverware, etc. These products contain abrasives (e.g., siliceous chalk, diatomaceous earth, alumina) with a particle size < 20 μm.
 Fatty alcohol or alkylphenol polyglycol ethers with 7-12 ethylene oxide (EO) units are used as surfactants.

 For ferrous metals, the cleaners contain chelating agents, abrasives, and surfactants.
 These agents include citric and phosphoric acids, which are nonaggressive.
 Surfactants are usually modified fatty alcohols.
 Silver cleaning is a specialty since silver is noble but tends to tarnish via formation of black silver sulfide, which is removable via silver-specific complexants such as thiourea.

 Stainless steel, nickel, and chromium cleaners contain lactic, citric, or phosphoric acid.
 A solvent (mineral spirits) may be added.

 Nonferrous metal cleaners contain ammonia, ammonium soaps (ammonium oleate, stearate) and chelating agents (ammonium citrate, oxalate).

-For special type of precious metals especially those used for luxury watches and high-end jewelry, special type of cleaning agents are usually used to clean and protect them from the Elements.
-Some examples of these cleaners include jewelry cleaner from Weiman, watch cleaning solution from HOROCD & even cleaning metal plates from Holland Hallmark.